 The pulmonary trunk is covered by pericardium and lies in a common sheath with the ascending aorta.
 Its lumen contains the pulmonary valve which permits the blood to flow from the right ventricle to the pulmonary trunk.
 The cusps of the pulmonary valve form mild dilations in the pulmonary trunk wall called pulmonary sinuses.

-The pulmonary trunk is connected to the ascending aorta via the ligamentum arteriosum, a remnant of the obliterated ductus arteriosus (ductus Botalli).
+The pulmonary trunk is connected to the descending aorta via the ligamentum arteriosum, a remnant of the obliterated ductus arteriosus (ductus Botalli).
 In the developing fetus, the ductus arteriosus transports blood directly from the pulmonary trunk into the aorta and bypasses the fetal lungs.

 Branches and supply